 So you can earn a great salary ($50-60K within one or two years, and much more over time) in this field.

-If you want help getting started in this field, I wrote a detailed review of the one online resource I recommend for learning digital marketing.
-You can read more here:
+If you want help getting started in this field, I wrote an article about the best places to learn digital marketing online.

 I heard a statistic recently that 70% of billionaires got started in sales.